JoTechOfficial/Windows-Service-Tool/README.md

 Current Issues To Look Out For
 ---------
-For some users this software will have a Windows warning, *don't be alarmed*, this is completely normal with visual studio exe files.
+For some users this software will have a Windows warning when opened, *don't be alarmed*, this is completely normal with visual studio exe files.
 So it is completely safe to open.